 Radio Equipment Directive Explained

-The Radio Equipment Directive 2014/53/EU (RED) is a new Directive which replaced the Radio and Telecommunications Terminal Equipment Directive (RTTE Directive) 1999/5/EC on 13th June 2016, with a one year transition period.
+The Radio Equipment Directive 2014/53/EU (RED) is a new Directive which superseded the Radio and Telecommunications Terminal Equipment Directive (RTTE Directive) 1999/5/EC on 13th June 2017, after a one year transition period.

-There are a number of major differences between the new RED and the one it is replacing including the scope of the Directive.
+There are a number of major differences between the new RED and the one it has replaced, including the scope of the Directive.

 The RED also brings with it a number of changes not just for manufacturers, but for all other entities in the supply chain wishing to place products on the market with a radio interface (such as Bluetooth or WiFi).